edelstone/tints-and-shades/README.md

 It’s perfect if you’ll be:

 - exploring and refining colors visually
+- moving from a single color to a complete system
 - generating consistent tints and shades for UI states
 - building complementary palettes for accents or secondary UI
-- sharing palettes via URL or image
+- sharing palettes via link or image
 - exporting colors for design tokens, CSS, or JSON

-Originally created for designer and developer teams, it’s also useful for teachers, data professionals, and people who make presentations.
+Originally created for designer and developer teams, it’s also useful for teachers, data professionals, brand strategists, and people who make presentations.

 ## Calculation method